cknoll/yamlpyowl/README.md

 ```

 This construction automatically creates an individual of class `_DocumentReference_RC` and endows it with the roles  `hasDocument` and `hasSection`

 Example: see [regional-rules-ontology.yml](examples/regional-rules-ontology.yml)

+## Development Status

+This package is currently an early prototype and will likely be expanded (and changed) in the future.
+If you are interested in contributing or have a feature request please contact the author or open an issue.